Stair Calculator

 Key Stair Terms

-💡 The 17–18 Comfort Rule
+💡 The 17–18 Comfort Rule (IRC §R311.7.5)

-The most comfortable staircases satisfy this formula: Riser Height + Tread Depth = 17–18 inches.
+The most comfortable staircases satisfy: Riser Height + Tread Depth = 17–18 inches.
 A 7" riser + 11" tread = 18" (very comfortable).
-A 7.5" riser + 10" tread = 17.5" (comfortable and code minimum).
-A 7.75" riser + 10" tread = 17.75" (at code limit).
-The calculator applies this rule automatically — but understanding it lets you manually verify your results make sense.
+A 7.5" riser + 10" tread = 17.5" (comfortable and IRC minimum).
+The calculator applies this rule automatically.
+Verify your results make sense by checking that riser + tread falls in the 17–18" range.

 3 Real-World Stair Examples